Modern Hindu law: Hindu code bills

-Following independence, the Indian government led by Jawaharlal Nehru completed the codification and reform of Hindu personal law, a process that had been begun by the British.
+Following independence, the Indian government led by Jawaharlal Nehru & Law Minister Dr. B. R. Ambedkar completed the codification and reform of Hindu personal law, a process that had been begun by the British.
 According to the British policy of noninterference, reform of personal law should have arisen from a demand from the Hindu community.
 This was not the case, as there was significant opposition from various Hindu politicians, organizations, and devotees who saw themselves unjustly singled out as the sole religious community whose laws were to be reformed.
 However, the administration saw such codification as necessary in order to unify the Hindu community, which ideally would be a first step towards unifying the nation.
 They succeeded in passing four Hindu Code Bills, including Hindu Marriage Act (1955), Hindu Succession Act (1956), Hindu Minority and Guardianship Act (1956), and Hindu Adoptions and Maintenance Act (1956).

 Nehru and his supporters insisted that the Hindu community, which comprised 80% of the Indian population, first needed to be united before any actions were taken to unify the rest of India.
 Therefore, the codification of Hindu personal law became a symbolic beginning on the road to establishing the Indian national identity.
 Nehru also felt that because he was Hindu, it was his prerogative to codify specifically Hindu law, as opposed to Muslim or Jewish law.

 Those in Parliament who supported the Bills also saw them as a vital move towards the modernization of Hindu society, as they would clearly delineate secular laws from religious law.
 Many also heralded the Bill’s opportunity to implement greater rights for women, establishing that such rights were necessary for India’s development.

 The Hindu Code Bills are still controversial among some communities, including women's, nationalist, and religious groups.
 At the time of their creation, many portrayed them as a serious deviation from Hindu legal precedent.
 However, now many, including Nivedita Menon, argue that it is "misleading...to claim that Hindu personal law was reformed [in the 1950s].
 It was merely codified, and even that was in the face of stiff resistance from Congress leaders."